Cameronians (Scottish Rifles): Territorial Force

 The 1/5th Battalion was one of the first Territorial Force units selected to reinforce the Regulars of the British Expeditionary Force (BEF) in France.
 It landed at Le Havre on 5 November 1914, joining 19th Brigade on 19 November.
 At this time 19th Bde also included 1st Bn Cameronians (Note: The 33rd Division's historian usually refers to 1st Bn as 'Cameronians' and 5th Bn as 'Scottish Rifles', which may reflect the battalions' preferences as to titles; the Official Histories use Scottish Rifles for both.)
 19th Brigade was attached to the 6th Division; later it moved to 33rd Division, a 'Kitchener's Army' formation.
 The 1/6th Battalion landed at Le Havre as part of the 23rd Brigade in the 8th Division in March 1915 for service on the Western Front.
 It later joined 33rd Division and in 1916 it merged with the 1/5th to form 5th/6th Bn.
 The 1/7th Battalion and the 1/8th Battalion landed in Gallipoli as part of the 156th Brigade in the 52nd (Lowland) Division in June 1915; after evacuation from Gallipoli in January 1916 the battalions moved to Egypt and served in the Sinai and Palestine Campaign.
 They sailed to Marseille in April 1918 and served on the Western Front until the end of the war.

 New Armies

 The 9th (Service) Battalion landed at Boulogne-sur-Mer as part of the 27th Brigade in the 9th (Scottish) Division in May 1915 for service on the Western Front.
 The 10th (Service) Battalion landed at Boulogne-sur-Mer as part of the 46th Brigade in the 15th (Scottish) Division in July 1915 for service on the Western Front.
 The 11th (Service) Battalion landed at Boulogne-sur-Mer as part of the 77th Brigade in the 26th Division in September 1915 for service on the Western Front but sailed for Salonika in November 1915.

+1st Garrison Battalion

+The 1st Garrison Battalion of the Cameronians was formed in Hamilton, Scotland in February 1916.
+The battalion sailed from Devonport aboard the SS Franconia, arriving in Bombay (Mumbai), India on 13 March 1916.
+They remained stationed in India for the remainder of World War I.